falkorichter/sensorberg-dev.github.io/android.md

 {% highlight groovy %}
 compile 'com.sensorberg.sdk:{{ site.latestAndroidSDKRelease }}'
 {% endhighlight %}

+If you are using version 2.2.0 still, you are still <strong>required to change the base URL</strong> in your Application.java
+{% highlight java %}
+RetrofitApiTransport.RESOLVER_BASE_URL = "https://portal.sensorberg-cdn.com";
+{% endhighlight %}
 </div>

 # How to install the Sensorberg Android SDK